eighty20results/e20r-sequences/README.md

 * If you started with this plugin on one of the V2.x versions, you *must* deactivate, and then activate this plugin to convert your sequences to the new metadata formats.
 (Won't fix)
 * The conversion to the V3 metadata format disables the 'Send alerts' setting, so remember to re-enable it after you've re-enabled the plugin.
 (Won't fix)
-* Format for "Posts in sequence" metabox doesn't handle responsive screens well - Fix Pending
+* Format for "Posts in sequence" metabox only partially handles responsive screens well - Fix underway

 For more, see the [Issues section](https://github.com/eighty20results/e20r-sequences/issues) for the plugin on Github.com.

 ###DEBUG
- To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php A fair bit (understatement) of data which will get dumped into uploads/e20r-sequences/debug_log.txt (located the under the plugin directory).
+ To enable logging for this plugin, define WP_DEBUG as 'true' in wp-config.php (`define('WP_DEBUG', true);`) A LOT of data/log info will be dumped into wp-content/uploads/e20r-sequences/debug_log.txt.

 ## About the email alert templates
  These templates are standard HTML files and need to have .html as their extension.
 By default, we have included two template files, one template is for the scenario where you want to send one alert per new post available that day.
 The other is a digest approach where we include a link of posts that were made available for the sequence and user that day.